Actindo-AG/Documentation/Accounting/Operation/06_DeleteBookings.md

 # Delete bookings

-The *Accounting* module allows to delete bookings in the *Bookings* tab, for example, if ...
+The *Accounting* module allows to delete bookings in the *Bookings* tab, for example, if content errors are found or if the booking was created for test purposes.

-It is possible to delete single bookings or to delete multiple bookings at once.
+It is possible to delete single bookings or multiple bookings at once.
+Bear in mind, however, that the bookings to be deleted must be unprocessed, that is, cannot have any related document, payment or cancellation running.

-[comment]: <> (Info in CancelBooking: Once an invoice has been issued and booked, it cannot be simply deleted for legal reasons.
-The incorrect invoice must be cancelled, recorded as reverse booking in the system, and a new correct booking must be recorded, if necessary.)

- Explain briefly at what time a booking deletion is used and the consequences.
+> [Warning] Be aware that any bookings deleted will no longer be available in the system.

 ## Delete a single booking